lenguyenhaohiep/lenguyenhaohiep.github.io/_posts/2020-04-26-search-facet-nested-documents.markdown

   }
 }
 ```
 Facet computation operates on a `domain` which is the result of main query.
-In this example, the main query will produce an original domain for parent which does not include nested documents.
-As we could see that, there is a `domain` option added in the query.
+In this example, the main query will define an original domain for parent which does not include nested documents.
+As we could see that, there is a `domain` option added to the query.
 This is called (block join domain change)[https://lucene.apache.org/solr/guide/8_0/json-faceting-domain-changes.html#block-join-domain-changes].
-This option will include nested document into the original domain.
+This option will include nested documents into the original domain.
 ```
 "domain": {
   "blockChildren": "doc_type:ocean",